 Carol Ann Duffy is a pro-feminist, and that is reflected in her poem ‘Havisham,’ which tells the story of a character from Charles Dicken’s novel Great Expectations.
 Duffy is a famous and iconic poet born in Glasgow, Scotland, and raised in England.
 She is a prestigious poet who obtained the honor of becoming a poet laureate.
-She was the first female to receive this prestigious honor that is chosen by the monarch.
-Duffy often writes poems in the first person and takes on the voice of characters that are misunderstood, perhaps because in her early life she lived in an impoverished city.
+Duffy was the first female to receive this prestigious honor that was chosen by the monarch.
+She often writes poems in the first person and takes on the voice of characters that are misunderstood, perhaps because, in her early life, she lived in an impoverished city.
 Interestingly this poem refers to the character as Havisham rather than Miss Havisham.
 This is a conjuncture, but perhaps that is supposed to symbolize the character trying to rid herself of that moniker as it is a reminder of how she was jilted?